cwoac/TTANR/README.md

 This code is to be considered alpha - there is is little/no error handling at the moment.

-It will create a .json file for TableTop Simulator.
+It will create a .json file for Tabletop Simulator.
 If not installing locally then you need to provide an url for where the images will be stored.
 This *can* be a local path (e.g. `file:///c:/mydecks/`), but in that case you need to get the file to the other players and they must put it in the same location.

 It will use a fixed block of red or blue for the the backs of cards.
 If you want to use other images, create `cards/corp-back.png` and `cards/runner-back.png`, they *must* be 300x419 in size.